emptycoder/shape-fp/docs/list.md

 ## find

-The `find` method returns the first item that matches a given predicate as an option.
+The `find` method optionally returns the first item that matches a given predicate.

 ```typescript
 const isEven = (x : number) => x % 2 == 0